fofxsoft/fofxsoft.github.io/guidelines.md

     ```javascript
     // bad
     const errorMessage = 'This is a super long error that was thrown because \
-    of Batman.
-When you stop to think about how Batman had anything to do \
+    of The Hulk.
+When you stop to think about how The Hulk had anything to do \
     with this, you would get nowhere \
     fast.';

     // bad
     const errorMessage = 'This is a super long error that was thrown because ' +
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+      'of The Hulk.
+When you stop to think about how The Hulk had anything to do ' +
       'with this, you would get nowhere fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    const errorMessage = 'This is a super long error that was thrown because of The Hulk.
+When you stop to think about how The Hulk had anything to do with this, you would get nowhere fast.';
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>